pymc-devs/pymc/sphinxdocs/modelbuilding.rst

           \end{array}\right.,
   \end{eqnarray*}

-so :math:`r`'s value can be computed exactly from the values of its parents :math:`e`, :math:`l` and :math:`s`.
+so :math:`rate`'s value can be computed exactly from the values of its parents :math:`early_mean`, :math:`late_mean` and :math:`switchpoint`.

 A ``deterministic`` variable's most important attribute is ``value``, which gives the current value of the variable given the values of its parents.
 Like ``Stochastic``'s ``logp`` attribute, this attribute is computed on-demand and cached for efficiency.

 A Deterministic variable has the following additional attributes:

 ``parents``:
    A dictionary containing the variable's parents.
-The keys of the dictionary correspond to the names assigned to the variable's parents by the variable,
-	and the values correspond to the actual parents.
+The keys of the dictionary correspond to the names assigned to the variable's parents by the variable, and the values correspond to the actual parents.

 ``children``:
    A set containing the variable's children, which must be nodes.